There are a variety of tax-saving investment options available to investors. Here's an overview of the six most popular ones.

 2. National Savings Certificate (NSC)

-This is a popular and safe small savings instrument that combines tax savings with guaranteed returns.
-Backed by the government, this is one of the safest investment options available at post offices, which is used by many to create a regular monthly income stream after retirement.
+NSC is a popular and safe small savings instrument that combines tax savings with guaranteed returns.
+Backed by the government, this is one of the safest investment options available at post offices, which many use to create a regular monthly income stream after retirement.

 Minimum: 1,000 per annum